How to be more successful with door knocking in 2025

 Practice Your Pitch

 “Hi, I’m [Your Name] with [Your Company].
-You're house looks great, but I was wondering if you knew anyone that may need new ________.
-If someone comes to your mind, could you share my info, there's a scannable code and information so they review us first."
+Your home looks great, but I was curious — do you know anyone nearby who might need [Service]?
+If someone comes to mind, I’d be grateful if you passed along my info.
+There’s a scannable QR code here so they can check out our reviews first."

 4. Overcoming Common Objections

 “No worries.
+I got a whole city to speak to today as well.
 I’ll be in the area on ______ (day/week) and drop by then.
 Have a great night.”

 Turn rejections into future opportunities by leaving behind a flyer or asking for referrals.